Updated July 11, 2023

 The formula for Acc.
 Int on investment

 Acc.
 Int as on the last day of the financial year or as on the balance sheet date is calculated for the period it is due.
 For example, the interest for each quarter will be received on the 10th of the next quarter.
-So, the interest of last quarter, which accrued on the 31st of March, will be received on the 10th of April.
+So, the interest of the last quarter, which accrued on 31st March, will be accepted on 10th April.
 Hence Acc.
-Int for last quarter i.e. Jan – March, is due and will be recorded in the accounts as Acc.
+Int for the previous quarter, i.e., Jan – March, is due and will be recorded in the accounts as Acc.
 Int.

-The company borrows $ 70,000 from the bank and the annual interest rate is 5%.
-The amount is borrowed on 15-12-2019, where the payment of interest is monthly.
+The company borrows $ 70,000 from the bank, and the annual interest rate is 5%.
+The amount was borrowed on 15-12-2019, where the interest payment is monthly.
 The financial year of the company closes on 31st December.
 Calculate the Acc.
 Int to be recognized in the books of accounts at the closing of the financial year?

 Acc.
 Int is calculated as